rotexsoft/leanorm/docs/getting-started.md

 > selects one or more rows of data from a database table and returns them as instances of **\LeanOrm\Model\Record** (or any of its subclasses) inside an instance of **\LeanOrm\Model\Collection** (or any of its subclasses).
 By default, it selects all rows of data in a database table and returns them as a collection of record objects.

 - __**function fetchRowsIntoArray(?object $query = null, array $relations_to_include = []): array**__
 > selects one or more rows of data from a database table and returns them as associative arrays inside an array.
+By default, it selects all rows of data in a database table and returns them as associative arrays inside an array.

 - __**fetchValue(?object $query = null): mixed**__
 > selects a single value from a single column of a single row of data from a database table and returns the value (eg. as a string, or an appropriate data type).
+By default, it selects the value of the first column of the first row of data from a database table.

 All these fetch methods accept a first argument which is a query object.
 LeanOrm uses [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/2.8.0/README.md) as its query object.
 You can create a query object to inject into each fetch method using the **getSelect(): \Aura\SqlQuery\Common\Select** method in **\LeanOrm\Model**.
 Read the documentation for [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/2.8.0/README.md) to figure out how to customize the sql queries executed by each fetch method.
 Some examples will be shown later on below.